-The Wall Station creates inspiring public art, street art and murals that capture and celebrate the visual narrative of the communities and clients that we work with.
+The Wall Station creates inspiring public art, urban murals and street art workshops that capture and celebrate the visual narrative of the communities and clients that we work with.

 In addition to murals and placemaking, we offer develop custom visual arts workshops and programs that are designed to help participants explore ideas and create meaning, connect with others and encourage participation.

-Public art has been proven to foster social cohesion, develop a sense of place and identity, improve self expression and encourage shared values.
+Public art has been proven to foster social cohesion, develop a sense of place and identity, improve self-expression and encourage shared values.

 Our considered and thoughtful processes have been designed to ensure programs run smoothly and meet the needs of multiple stakeholders.
 Our ethical and environmental policies underline fair payments for artists and green choices around our work plan.